Hello! My name is Takezawa, and I am the owner of UTSUWABI, a store that sells

 Goto is currently building a kiln and making pottery in Niigata City.

-He does not use spatulas or other tools to grind his pots, preferring to preserve the “hand marks” that are unique to handmade pottery.
+tools to grind his pots, preferring to preserve the “hand marks” that are unique to handmade pottery.

 This bowl has a unique name, “small bowl with a hat.